doehm/survivoR/inst/confessionalDash/readme.md

 After the app is closed, make any edits you may need to.
 When you are happy with the data

-1. Create another sub-folder 'Final'.
-2. Drag the file into 'Final' for safe keeping.
-3. Use `get_confessional_timing()` to summarise the data.
+1. Use `get_confessional_timing()` to summarise the data.
 It will return a data frame for the episode with the total length of confessional time as well as the confessional count as you would normally see it.
 It counts how many confessionals are more than 10 secs apart as per the normal rules.

 ## A few things to note